The "Brand Shield" Routine

 From the left navigation, click Authority.
 This section contains your brand's entity identity panel — a consolidated view of how AI engines currently understand your company.

-You'll see an Entity Identity Card summarizing detected facts: company name, description, founding date, and key claims found across your content.
+You will see an Entity Identity Card summarizing detected facts: company name, description, founding date, and key claims found across your content.

 Run the Hallucination Check